code-423n4/2023-01-reserve-findings/data/c3phas-G.md

 ## FINDINGS
-NB: Some functions have been truncated where necessary to just show affected parts of the code Through out the report some places might be denoted with audit tags to show the actual place affected.
+NB: Some functions have been truncated where necessary to just show affected parts of the code Throughout the report some places might be denoted with audit tags to show the actual place affected.

 ### Using immutable on variables that are only set in the constructor and never after (Gas saved: 4.2k)
 Use immutable if you want to assign a permanent value at construction.
 Use constants if you already know the permanent value.
 Both get directly embedded in bytecode, saving SLOAD.